Quantum Strategies to Overcome Classical Multiplexing Limits: Single Click Quantum Multiplexing

 where $\tau_e$ is the time needed for a single attempt.
 Note that in remainder of the analysis we will set $\tau_e=1$ so that the rate is dimensionless.
 The rate and maximized fidelity are shown as curves parameterized by the brightstate parameter $\xi_A$ in \cref{fig:use-case repeater}a.

-The multiplexing gain $m$ for generating an entanglement link with minimum fidelity $F_\mathrm{min}$ between nodes $A$ and $B$ using $M$-to-$1$ quantum multiplexing as described above is shown in \cref{fig:use-case repeater}b for symmetric channel efficiencies ($\eta_A=\eta_B\equiv \eta$).
-For low channel efficiencies $\eta$, quantum multiplexing improves the rate as the number of memories increase, and closely follows the maximum value for high loss ($\eta=0.1$).
-We also see that for high channel efficiency ($\eta=0.9$) the rate is decreased by quantum multiplexing except for very high fidelity target states, so that quantum multiplexing is not generally beneficial.
-This is because quantum multiplexing requires a larger bright state probability to be used, and this quantity cannot exceed unity.
+The multiplexing gain $m$ for generating an entanglement link with minimum fidelity $F_\mathrm{min}$ between nodes $A$ and $B$ using $M$-to-$1$ single click quantum multiplexing as described above is shown in \cref{fig:use-case repeater}b for symmetric channel efficiencies ($\eta_A=\eta_B\equiv \eta$).
+For low channel efficiencies $\eta$, single click quantum multiplexing improves the rate as the number of memories increase, and closely follows the maximum value for high loss ($\eta=0.1$).
+We also see that for high channel efficiency ($\eta=0.9$) the rate is decreased by single click quantum multiplexing except for very high fidelity target states, so that single click quantum multiplexing is not generally beneficial.
+This is because single click quantum multiplexing requires a larger bright state probability to be used, and this quantity cannot exceed unity.

 We find that in the high-loss regime $m\to 2$ as $M\to \infty$.
 Indeed, in this regime the fidelity is maximized for small bright state bright state probability so that we can expand $R$ and $F$ in $\xi_A^2$.
 Lowest order expansions yield